Nordix/metal3-clusterapi-docs/pivoting/Pivoting_Study.md

     a.
 Use relevant interface
     b.
 Add dhcp-leases specific configmap entries in provider component
 3. Change the pivoting code to apply the configmap before applying the provider-component
+4. Address multi-cluster and multi-namespace issues for pivoting
+5. Standardize identifier of pods (could be done via naming, labels, annotations...)
+6. Check the user secret (cloud init) is moved/maintained in the target cluster
+7. Change provider id in bmh to be namespace/name